facorread/rust-agent-based-models/README.md

 [Rust] is useful to write reliable and efficient software for a wide range of applications such as operating systems, high-performance computing, embedded systems, and the Web.
 Rust does not rely on complicated tools like interpreters or garbage collectors.
 Rust encourages a data-driven coding discipline informed by the borrow checker, a compile-time tool to maintain memory integrity.
 Fighting with the borrow checker for a little while is a good strategy to learn good coding practices.

 [Entity-Component-System (ECS)](https://en.wikipedia.org/wiki/Entity_component_system) is a software architecture to define agents in computer memory.
-A vector of `n` health state variables, a vector of `n` energy levels, a vector of `n` body sizes, and a vector of `n` positions exist as four independent data structures implementing `n` entities or agents.
-While each agent consists of four components, the program performs better by processing agent decisions and interactions independently, focusing on just one or two of the four vectors at a time.
-The ECS architecture stands in contrast to the more popular [Object-Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) paradigm, which defines only one vector of `n` agents, where each agent implements its four components in the same region of memory.
+Here is a quick example: a vector of `n` health state variables, a vector of `n` energy levels, a vector of `n` body sizes, and a vector of `n` geographic coordinates exist as four independent data structures implementing `n` entities or agents.
+The first agent in the system has an index 0, and its four components are `health[0]`, `energy[0]`, `volume[0]`, `coord[0]`.
+Each agent consists of four components maintained in separate memory regions.
+The program performs better by processing agent decisions and interactions independently, focusing on just one or two of the four vectors at a time; this is a significant memory speedup.
+The ECS architecture stands in contrast to the more popular [Object-Oriented Programming (OOP)](https://en.wikipedia.org/wiki/Object-oriented_programming) paradigm, which defines only one vector of `n` agents, where each agent has its four components in the same region of memory.

-You might want to consider using an ECS architecture for your ABM.
-ECS is a popular design in video games, based on its superior performance and capacity to adapt and grow with the ever-changing dynamics of engineering such complicated pieces of software.
-ABMs can benefit from this design as well, as an ABM should be ready to pursue new avenues of discovery and innovation.
+ECS is a popular design in video games, based on its superior performance and its capacity to adapt to the dynamics of engineering such complicated pieces of software.
 Catherine West's presentation, ["Using Rust for Game Development,"](https://kyren.github.io/2018/09/14/rustconf-talk.html) provides the rationale and the broad strokes of an ECS architecture in Rust.

+The ECS architecture can give your ABM the flexibility to help you focus on discovery and innovation.
 This repository implements an agent-based model as an entity-component system that defines a group of agents, a landscape, and an infectious disease.
-This ABM tries to make the most of the borrow checker and aims to keep complications at a minimum.
+This ABM makes the most of the borrow checker and keeps complications to a minimum.
 The ABM does not encapsulate or hide model components; instead, all model code resides at ```main()```.
-As the model grows and evolves, I want to focus on complexity science as opposed to writing and deleting modules, interfaces, or traits to neatly "organize" my data.
-I have tried that in the past with the OOP paradigm on C++ and I never managed to get it right.
+As the model grows and evolves, you want to focus on complexity science as opposed to writing and deleting modules, interfaces, or traits to neatly "organize" the model.
+I have years of experience with the OOP paradigm on C++ and I never managed to get it right.
 Take a look at ```main.rs``` and ask the question, what proportion of this software is about the science, and what proportion is about managing memory and other housekeeping?

-After you have used [NetLogo], [Repast], or other popular frameworks to prototype your ABM, consider using Rust over C or C++ to implement the high-performance version of your ABM.
-Maybe you would like to try Rust for prototyping as well.
+After you have prototyped your ABM on [NetLogo], [Repast], or other popular framework, consider using an ECS design for your high-performance ABM on Rust.
+Why not use Rust for your whole workflow?

 ## Getting started